harrisonjansma/Portfolio/README.md

 <hr>

 ### [Apple Sentiment Analysis](https://www.harrisonjansma.com/apple.html)
 <p>An implementation of topics I covered while studying Natural Language Processing.
-In this write-up I cleaned and vectorized text data, visualized and examined pattern in the Twitter data, and created a linear classifier to prodict document sentiment w/ 89% accuracy on a validation set.  </p>
+In this write-up I cleaned and vectorized text data, visualized and examined pattern in the Twitter data, and created a linear classifier to predict document sentiment w/ 89% accuracy on a validation set.  </p>
 <p>
-I concluded the project by creating a write-up, which I posted on my website.
-In the future I would like to productionize this NLP model by creating a REST API to allow others access to my predictions.</p>
+I concluded the project by creating a write-up, posted on <a href="https://www.harrisonjansma.com/apple.html">my website</a>.
+In the future, I would like to productionize this NLP model by creating a REST API to allow others access to my predictions.</p>

 June 20, 2018